-Fiona Stanley: Thank you very much, Ginger.
+Professor Fiona Stanley: Thank you very much, Ginger.
 It’s great to be on.

 Ginger: Now, you’ve been thinking and writing about the opportunities that the pandemic might afford us to create a stronger and healthier society.
 And you ask this really interesting question in one of your pieces of writing: do we snap back to the way things were before coronavirus?
 What is your conclusion?

-Fiona: Well, I think it would be absolutely a lost opportunity if we decided that we would snap back because, in fact, if you look at society before COVID, it actually wasn’t the kind of society that many of us, who care very deeply about equitable and sustainable wellbeing, a future for our grandchildren that will enable them to thrive.
+Professor Fiona Stanley: Well, I think it would be absolutely a lost opportunity if we decided that we would snap back because, in fact, if you look at society before COVID, it actually wasn’t the kind of society that many of us, who care very deeply about equitable and sustainable wellbeing, a future for our grandchildren that will enable them to thrive.
 There were things that were, in fact, obviously worrying about society before COVID.
 And, of course, what COVID’s done has exposed them even more.
 So, I think it is an amazing opportunity, if we can grasp it.

 There’s a wonderful quote from Rebecca Solnit, who says, “At moments of immense change, we see with new clarity the systems – political, economic, social, ecological – in which we are immersed as they change around us.
 We see what’s strong, what’s weak, what’s corrupt, what matters and what doesn’t.”
 And I think that’s what COVID has done.